781flyingdutchman/background_downloader/README.md

    final result = await FileDownloader.downloadBatch(tasks);
 ```

-The result is a `BackgroundDownloadBatch` object that contains the result for each task in `.results` (or use `.succeeded` or `.failed` to iterate over successful or failed tasks within the batch only).
+The result is a `BackgroundDownloadBatch` object that contains the result for each task in `.results`.
+You can use `.numSucceeded` and `.numFailed` to check if all files in the batch downloaded successfully, and use `.succeeded` or `.failed` to iterate over successful or failed tasks within the batch - for example to report back, or to retry.
 If you want to get progress updates for the batch (in terms of how many files have been downloaded) then add a callback:
 ```
    final result = await FileDownloader.downloadBatch(tasks, (succeeded, failed) {
       print('$succeeded files succeeded, $failed have failed');
       print('Progress is ${(succeeded + failed) / tasks.length} %');
    });
 ```
 The callback will be called upon completion of each task (whether successful or not), and will start with (0, 0) before any downloads start, so you can use that to start a progress indicator.

-Note that for simplified use, `BackgroundDownloadTask` fields `group` and `progressUpdates` should not be set, as they are used by the `FileDownloader` for these convenience methods.
+Note that it is not possible to monitor download progress of individual files within the batch - you need to  `enqueue` individual files to do that.

 ## Advanced use